irkode/hugoDocs/content/en/functions/collections/Where.md

 {{ $pages := where $fruit "Params.color" "not in" $colors }}
 ```

-## Intersection comparison
+### Intersection comparison

 Compare a [`slice`] to a [`slice`], returning collection elements with common values.
 This is frequently used when comparing taxonomy terms.

-For example, to return a collection of pages where any of the terms in the "genres" taxonomy are "suspense" or "romance":
+Return a collection of _book_ pages where any of the terms in the "genres" taxonomy are "suspense" or "romance":

 ```go-html-template
 {{ $books := where site.RegularPages "Section" "eq" "books" }}